"Yes, the last and worst. Avada Kedavra. ...the Killing Curse."

 -- Fake Mad Eye Moody, teaching Defense Against the Dark Arts (GF14)

-Causes instant death in a flash of green light, usually leaving no sign of physical damage or of the cause of death that would be detectable to a Muggle autopsy.
+The Killing Curse causes instant death in a flash of green light, usually leaving no sign of physical damage or of the cause of death that would be detectable to a Muggle autopsy.

 History and Notes